-- > Promotion of a more advanced, resilient and green supply chain sophistication by using digital technology - > Building a supply chain that can monitor indicators and data on the status of decarbonization and human rights initiatives. - > Enhancement of the benefits of data collaboration as well as the the development of rules in data sharing and data sovereignty (DEFA: Digital Economy Framework Agreement) - Accumulating case studies on data integration and data sharing in ASEAN. - New rules and offers to change existing rules globally from ASEAN.
+- > Promotion of a more advanced, resilient and green supply chain sophistication by using digital technology - > Building a supply chain that can monitor indicators and data on the status of decarbonization and human rights initiatives. - Enhancement of the benefits of data collaboration as well as the development of rules in data sharing and data

-- > Database construction for data sharing and utilization across company boundaries. - Ensuring cybersecurity and forming the rules of privacy protection.
+- sovereignty (DEFA: Digital Economy Framework Agreement) - Accumulating case studies on data integration and data sharing in ASEAN. - > Database construction for data sharing and utilization across company boundaries. - Ensuring cybersecurity and forming the rules of privacy protection.

-'Building an ecosystem for co-creating vibrant human capital'
+'Building an Ecosystem for Co-Creating Vibrant Human Capital'